hmoazam/Microsoft-Social-Media-Analytics/README.md

 # Power BI Template

-A Power BI template file is available to access the insights generated from the solution, and consists of an executive dashboard, a Twitter analysis page, and a News Articles page.
+A Power BI template file is available to access the insights generated from the solution, and consists of an executive dashboard, a Football page, and a Health page.
 When the Power BI template is opened, it prompts for the data source which should be the Synapse workspace Sql endpoint.
-The report uses Import mode and displays 1 month of history.
+The report uses Import mode.
+You will need to modify the topic filters on the pages to match the topics you have configured your pipelines with.
 When publishing the report in powerbi.com, *Scheduled refresh* has to be configured to update the data in the dashboard.
 Below are screenshots of the dashboard.
 When opening the report using Power BI Desktop, make sure to activate the *Azure Map visual* in the Preview Features of Power BI Desktop options.
+Each of the topic pages contains 3 panels, one each for tweets, news and RSS.
+You can delete a panel if you are not pulling data from a particular source.

 **Executive Dashboard**

 ![Chart Description automatically
-generated](./media/image13.png)
+generated](./media/dashboard-exec-overview.png)

-**Twitter Analysis**
+**Football**

-![Graphical user interface, timeline Description automatically generated](./media/image14.png)
+![Graphical user interface, timeline Description automatically generated](./media/dashboard-football.png)

-**News Article Analysis**
+**Health**

-![Graphical user interface, timeline Description automatically generated](./media/image15.png)
+![Graphical user interface, timeline Description automatically generated](./media/dashboard-health.png)

 # Solution Extension